Credit: Claudio Suter, Antarpply

 Sail across the Drake Passage on a journey to see icebergs and wildlife and prepare to experience a life-changing trip.

-There are two itineraries to choose from, a shorter 10-day cruise and a longer 20-day cruise including South Georgia.
+There are several itineraries to choose from; shorter 10/11, or 12-day cruises plus a longer 22-day sail including South Georgia.

 Read our blog about Antarctica costs, planning, and more.